1960 Tour de France: Classification leadership and minor prizes

 There were several classifications in the 1960 Tour de France, two of them awarding jerseys to their leaders.
 The most important was the general classification; it was calculated by adding for each cyclist he times that he required to finish each stage.
 If a cyclist had received a time bonus, it was subtracted from this total; all time penalties were added to this total.
 The cyclist with the least accumulated time was the race leader, identified by the yellow jersey.

 The points classification was calculated differently than in the years before.
 The top six cyclists of each stage received points; the winner 10 points, down to 1 point for the 6th cyclist.
-Because only a few cyclists received points, in the first stages of the Tour de lead was shared by up to 5 cyclists.
+Because only a few cyclists received points, in the first stages of the Tour the lead was shared by up to 5 cyclists.
 In stage 4, when Jean Graczyk won the stage, he took the leading, having finished second in the stage 2.
 Graczyk remained leader for the rest of the race.
 The leader of the points classification was identified by the green jersey.

 The mountains classification was calculated by adding the points given to cyclists for reaching the highest point in a climb first.
 There was no jersey associated to this classification in 1960.

 Finally, the team classification was calculated as the sum of the daily team classifications, and the daily team classification was calculated by adding the times in the stage result of the best three cyclists per team.
 It was won by the French team.
 For the smaller teams (made of 8 cyclists), a separate classification was made, here the Dutch team won.
 The Great Britain team and the Internationals did not finish with three cyclists, so were not included in the team classification.

 In addition, there was a combativity award, in which a jury composed of journalists gave points after each stage to the cyclist they considered most combative.
 The split stages each had a combined winner.
 At the conclusion of the Tour, Jean Graczyk won the overall super-combativity award, also decided by journalists.
 The Souvenir Henri Desgrange was given in honour of Tour founder Henri Desgrange to the first rider to pass the summit of the Col du Lautaret on stage 17.
 This prize was won by Graczyk.